 Estimated values based on vanilla whey protein powder and unsweetened almond milk.
 Actual nutrition will vary depending on the specific brands and optional add-ins used.

-Whichever you choose, check the label for added sugars.
-A good protein powder for weight loss should have fewer than 3 grams of sugar per serving.
+Whichever you land on, check the label for added sugar.
+A protein powder built for weight loss should ideally be very limited in added sugar.

 Pro Tips